Looking for the best bottles for breastfed babies? We’ve updated our post for 2025 to reflect any new and improved products.

 Dr. Brown’s

-The Dr. Brown’s Natural Flow Bottle is a great option for babies who struggle with colic, gas and reflux as it’s designed with a full venting system to prevent any air from entering.
+The Dr. Brown’s Natural Flow Anti Colic Bottle is a great option for babies who struggle with colic, gas and reflux as it’s designed with a full venting system to prevent any air from entering.
 The teat has a natural flow to prevent nipple confusion (or preference), but as your baby grows you can purchase faster flow teats to use with the same bottle.
 The venting system can be removed if your baby outgrows their feeding struggles and no longer requires it.
 This simplistic looking bottle does exactly what it says it will and has thousands of rave reviews.

 MimiJumi